gavinlyonsrepo/pic_16F18346_projects/projects/RGBLED/README.md

 Software
 ---------------------------------

-Timer0 is used to debounce  push button.
-Which changes form timed mode to the steady on modes.
-Timer1 is used for a delay at which to  change LED transition in timed mode, The transition duration is set by the potentiometer.
+Timer0 is used to debounce  S1 push button.
+Which changes from "timed mode" to the "steady modes".
+Timer1 is used for a delay at which to  change LED transition in timed mode, The transition duration is set by the R2 potentiometer value.